-- 58. Inspection and assessment of organisations which deliver health or social care can be seen as both a quality control and quality improvement mechanism.
+Inspection and assessment of organisations which deliver health or social care can be seen as both a quality control and quality improvement mechanism.
 A number of organisations undertake this function including the Healthcare Commission in England, Healthcare Inspectorate Wales, NHS Quality Improvement Scotland and the Regulation and Quality Improvement Authority in Northern Ireland.
-A number of similar organisations also carry out an inspection role in the social services sector. - 59.
+A number of similar organisations also carry out an inspection role in the social services sector.

 The role of these organisations is focused on the quality of service delivery at an organisational level.
 These organisations are involved in assessing the performance of healthcare providers against clear standards and disseminating good practice to assure patient safety.

-Parliamentary and Health Service Ombudsman, Principles for Remedy (2007).

-&lt;sup>7 Parliamentary and Health Service Ombudsman, Annual Report 2006/2007 - Putting principles into practice (July 2007).

-- 60. The mechanisms outlined vary as to their focus and aims, but have overlapping purposes.
+The mechanisms outlined vary as to their focus and aims, but have overlapping purposes.
 In many cases HPC registrants will participate in, have contact with or will be influenced in some way by the mechanisms described.

-However, it is acknowledged that some of these models may not apply to registrants who do not work within managed environments. - 61.
+However, it is acknowledged that some of these models may not apply to registrants who do not work within managed environments.

 In the existing professions regulated by the HPC, a number of the models outlined are voluntary and dependent upon professional buy-in, or are required by an employer.
-The model is led by the profession and / or employer and not by a professional regulator. - 62.
+The model is led by the profession and / or employer and not by a professional regulator.

 However, they collectively contribute to the continuing fitness to practise of registrants.
-Professional regulation is therefore but one part of the whole; quality improvement and quality control are subject to a number of interlocking checks and balances.
+Professional regulation is therefore but one part of the whole; and quality improvement and quality control are subject to a number of interlocking checks and balances.
 Figure 2 below illustrates this point.